Arts in Nature

 Bernheim’s Environmental Artist in Residence program is a unique opportunity for artists to be a voice for nature!

-Climate change is a complicated issue, and it’s easy to get overwhelmed by the science.
-Art can cut through this complex data, making it vivid and accessible in helping people better understand the science behind climate change and global warming.
-The goal of the Environmental Artist in Residence is to establish deep connections to the natural world, raise awareness around the problems facing our environment, and get more people talking about climate change, which is critical to inspiring action.
+Climate change is a complex issue, often difficult to grasp through scientific data alone.
+Art has the power to distill this complexity, making the science of climate change and global warming more tangible and accessible.
+The Environmental Artist in Residence program aims to foster a deeper connection to the natural world, raise awareness of environmental challenges, and encourage dialogue about climate change, which is critical to inspiring action.

 Bernheim Artists in Residence